apollo-lang/apollo/doc/reference.md

  * `Int`: 29 bit signed integer (corresponding to Haskell's `Int` type).
  * `Bool`: boolean value; either `True` or `False`.

-### Aliased Types

-#### Pitch

-A type alias for an `Int`, ranging from 0 to 127, interpreted as a musical pitch, or the height of a note on a musical staff.
+ * `Pitch`: integer ranging from 0 to 127, interpreted as a musical pitch, or the height of a note on a musical staff. `Pitch` values are constructed $mod 128$.
+ * `Duration`: non-negative integer indicating a multiple of the smallest possible duration (a 64th note, or a 64th of a beat in 4/4 time).
+Negative `Duration` values are constructed as `0`.

+Note that, although `Pitch` and `Duration` represent integers, they are not equivalent to `Int`.
+In other words, they cannot be used interchangeably.
+Type coercion is used in some instances to make the types uniform.

-##### Short-hand notation
+#### Short-hand notation for `Pitch` and `Duration`

+When not constructed with integers, `Pitch`es and `Duration`s can be conveniently expressed in a short-hand notation inspired by musical conventions.

+##### Pitch

 A single upper-case letter from A to G indicating the pitch, followed by an optional `#` or `b` character indicating the accidental (sharp or flat, respectively), followed by a number indicating the octave.

 For example:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-A#5
+C4          -- C on the fourth octave.
+Translates to 60
+A#5         -- A#5 on the fifth octave.
+Translates to 82
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is the pitch corresponding to A# in the fifth octave.

-Not including an accidental indicates that the note is natural.
-In this case we make the pitch a sharp by using `#`.
-The integer for the octave must be in the range `[0-9]`.
-In this case we use the pitch `A` in the fifth octave.
+###### Pitch to Integer Table

+The following table represents the mappings of pitches to integers, according to the MIDI standard.

 |oct.| C/B#| C#/Db | D   | D#/Eb | E/Fb| F/E#| F#/Gb | G   | G#/Ab | A   | A#/Bb | B/Cb|
 |----|-----|-------|-----|-------|-----|-----|-------|-----|-------|-----|-------|-----|